 God’s first words to mankind show His plan for the world: “God blessed them and said to them ‘Be fruitful and increase in number; fill the earth and subdue it’” (Genesis 1:28).
 As the Bible continues, and we follow Adam and Eve’s descendants, an interesting pattern emerges.

-Adam has three sons.
+Adam and Eva had multiple sons.
 Genesis 4 traces Adam’s descendants, and we learn that from Adam’s wicked son Cain (Genesis 4:3-9) was born another wicked man called Lamech, and the focus falls on his sin (Genesis 4:23-24).
 Genesis 5, by contrast, traces the chosen line of Adam’s son Seth, from whom came a righteous man called Noah (Genesis 6:9), and the focus falls on his faithful obedience (Genesis 6:22; 7:5).

 This pattern teaches us about God’s sovereignty, God’s justice and God’s grace.
 Though humanity may unite against Him, God will accomplish His sovereign plan for the world (Job 42:2).
 God is just to punish our sins (Nahum 1:3): the corrupt men and women who rejected God in Noah’s day were drowned in the great flood; and later at Babel, those who refused to spread out and fill the earth, hoping instead to make a rival name for themselves based on their common ethnicity and language, were scattered.
 Yet in wrath God remembered mercy (Habakkuk 3:2).
 God rescued Noah, giving the world a fresh start; and after Babel, God chose Abraham and made his “name great”, promising that “all peoples on earth will be blessed through you” (Genesis 12:1-3).